A blueprint for disability and neuro-inclusion

 An estimated 24% of the UK population have a disability, so it’s important that as an organisation we ensure that our products and services are tailored and inclusive of the needs of all our customers.

-Since launching our goal, we’ve had a significant uplift in colleagues sharing their disability data with us.
-This has increased from 24.7% in March 2023 to 60.5% at the end of 2024 and our aspiration is to reach 80% data sharing by the end of 2025.
+Since launching our ambition, we’ve had a significant uplift in colleagues sharing their disability data with us.
+This has increased from 24.7% in March 2023 to 66.7% at the end of 2025.
+Reaching 80% disability data sharing remains a key focus for 2026.

 We recognise there’s more to be done to enhance the experience of our colleagues with disabilities and neurodivergent conditions, aiming to create an environment where everyone can succeed.

-Over 37,000 colleagues have now completed this, and we’re aiming for 80% completion by the end of 2025.
-This programme plays a pivotal role in building a more disability- and neuro-inclusive organisation, driving better outcomes for our colleagues, customers and communities.
+Over 47,000 colleagues have now completed this, achieving our 80% completion ambition by the end of 2025 which we hope to maintain moving forwards, as the programme plays a pivotal role in building a more disability- and neuro-inclusive organisation, driving better outcomes for our colleagues, customers and communities.

 Our colleagues with lived experience of disability and neurodiversity have played a key role by providing input on design, content and functionality.
 For the first time, we have included an inbuilt text reader, zoom functionality, a British Sign Language interpreter and audio narration as part of an e-module.
 And we hope this will pave the way for future design at the Group.